SAP/ui5-uiveri5/README.md

 ## Automatic Downloads
 By default, when running locally, UIVeri5 downloads selenium.jar and/or the respective webdrivers - chromedriver, geckodriver from their official locations.
 You can disable the downloading or change the locations in profile.conf.js.
 When using --seleniumAddress, nothing is downloaded.

-## Licence
-Copyright (c) 2018 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](LICENSE.txt) file.